outdreamer/build-a-cure-1/docs/tasks/ideas.md

               - give them solutions to their problems & examples of your mistakes or potentially making the same mistake they did, with criticism
               - recognize that people need reasons to be good & check if they have those before criticizing them
               - recognize that one person couldnt be responsible for society's problems, so avoid criticizing one person in a vacuum as if they did, or have no reason for or control over their behavior
+              - try to criticize a decision before you do it & correct any problems you see before doing it

             - persuasion
               - try to win people over to a point of view with logic/facts first and if you cant, recognize their right to disagree